 9. Maze Books and Boards

 Children of all ages love mazes.
-There are wooden mazes to choose from for toddlers like the one from Melissa & Doug below or books of mazes such as this one from Everything Kids.
+There are wooden mazes to choose from for toddlers like the one from Melissa & Doug below or books of mazes such as this maze book from Everything Kids.
 These are guaranteed to help pass the time!

 10. Books – Audio, Read-Aloud, and Individual